Vermintide-Mod-Framework/Vermintide-Mod-Builder/README.md

 These are `%%name`, `%%title` and `%%description` for content of files and `%%name` for names of files and folders.
 * Files which should be excluded from such alteration can be specified in `template_core_files`.
 They will simply be copied over.

+Every template must have `item_preview.jpg` in it as that is used for the mod preview picture.

 ### Compiling VMB executable

 	npm run setup